danielharrell/LectFall2015/Question.md

 seems I can ask it still, from what we call the "first-person" perspective, where the pronoun "I" refers to me and no one else, and thereby reflects a point of view upon the world that I share with no one else.
-And of course that each of you share with no one else, whenever you use the pronoun "I".
-Indeed, since each of us shares this point of view with no one else, it seems to be a point of view that can never be something else: it is either something or nothing.
-So to ask why I am something rather than nothing makes the question *about* this very point of view, and why I have it at all.
+Of course, you also possess it---each of you, I mean---but again only in sharing it with no one else, which is why you can use the pronoun "I" just like I can, to mean you and you alone.
+And since each of us then has a point of view upon the world shared with no one else, it seems to be a point of view that could never *be* something else: it is either something or nothing for each of us.
+So when I ask myself why I am something rather than nothing, in being behind this podium right now, I am asking the question not only *from* this point of view, but *about* this point of view, and why *it* is something rather than nothing in being *mine*.

+What is more, the point of view upon the world I share with no one else might be said to *contain* the world, as if in a frame; even if I am otherwise *contained* by the world as an inhabitant.
+This point of view, in other words, is what gives the world its presence rather than its existence.
+In still other words, this point of view is what makes anything I might encounter in the world, like the podium in front of me, *not* something rather than something else, but indeed something rather than nothing.
+And I can make the podium vanish, in this sense, simply by closing my eyes.
+Or lose the world altogether, once they close for good.

+It is the point of view from which
+I might make the podium vanishAnd it is in terms of presence, I think, that I might start to wonder . is the point of view that might be said to *contain* the world, as if in a frame; even if it is contained by the world .
+But there is another feature of this point of view upon the world besides my sharing it with no one else.
 It is the point of view from which I might wonder why I find myself in the world now rather than long ago.
 (Mention podium, link shutting of eyes to shutting out the world, making everything nothing rather than something.
 Then say that it's the same point of view from which I ask you what you had for lunch, with the pronouns "you" and "today", reference by not be name or date.)
 Open eyes, shut eyes.
+Presence rather than existence.

 reflecting I can ask this, evidently, from the point of view upon the world that I share with no one else; from the point